FRENCH SOUNDS FOR BEGINNERS

 And feel more confident when you speak

-So please be patient with yourself — you’ve already taken the most important first step. 🤍
+So be patient with yourself — you’ve already taken the a big step today.

 So now you know that studying French sounds is priority number 1 when it comes to learning and improve your French pronunciation.
 You’re already one step ahead.

-And if you'd like help implementing everything that we’ve learned today — without wasting time searching online for resources — I’ve created a toolkit to guide you, so you’ve got everything you need to get started on your pronunciation journey.
+And if you'd like some help implementing everything that we’ve talked about today — without wasting time searching online for resources — I’ve created a starter kit to guide you, so you’ve got everything you need to get started on your pronunciation journey.

-This is your next step.
-It’s a simple, beginner-friendly toolkit that helps you actually practise what you’ve just learned — using native audio, repeat-after-me exercises, and the most common tricky sound pairs.
+This is your next step, if you want to keep learning pronunciation with me.
+It’s a simple, beginner-friendly starter kit that helps you practice French sounds — using audio recorded by me, listen & repeat exercises, audio quiz, and the most common tricky sound pairs.

-✔️ A full French Sounds Cheat Sheet (with IPA, spellings + native audio)
+✔️ A full French Sounds Cheat Sheet (with IPA, spellings + audio recorded by me)

 ✔️ Listen & repeat sentence practice — grouped by sound